AlexJReid/blog/content/posts/bigtable-filtering.md

 ## Discussion

-The pattern here is simple.
+The solution presented here is simple.
 We exploit the fact that Cloud Bigtable orders rows by key.
 Comments for the same product are stored near each other.
 This makes ordered scanning for pages of comments simple to achieve.

 Pagination is simply a case of passing the `startTime` to start reading from.
 This is very efficient - performance will not degrade when paginating through earlier rows as scanning begins at the explicitly set start key.